pktgen/fgen/docs/guides/pmds/af_xdp.rst

 run on the same core, without Rx interrupts.

 To configure busy polling, first the napi_defer_hard_irqs and gro_flush_timeout knobs must be programmed.
-This is *not* done automatically by CNDP.
+This is *not* done automatically by FGEN.

 .. code-block:: console